pawan231/MiniDataBase-1/README.md

 Features of our system include:

 ####1.
 Custom Blocks for each table:
 The data is stored in blocks to avoid waste space and easy retrieval.
-All the separate rows data is stored in different file creating blocks of data.
+All the separate row data of a particular table is stored in different file creating blocks of data.
 System reads as well as writes data back to files in blocks.

 ####2.
 B+ Tree Indexing:
 A separate multilevel B+ tree is created for each table.
 Each node contains maximum of 50 entries.
-Right now data storage  is based only on primary key, primary key may be INTEGER or VARCHAR.
-The indexing reduces the overall search complexity of system.
+Right now data storage  is based only on primary key, primary key can be INTEGER or VARCHAR.

 ####3.
 Storing Meta Data of Tables:
  Meta Data of the tables are stored separately which provides quick access to several information like current number of records, table name, etc.

 ####4.
 B+ Tree Indexed Search:
  For searching a record in file for particular table, B+ tree indexed search is implemented.
 Search is only based on primary key right now.
+ The indexing reduces the overall search complexity of system.
  Our System also calculates the time taken by the search algorithm.

 ##DEVELOPMENT:
-The whole project is done on eclipse platform(c/c++ perspective).
+The whole project is done on eclipse platform(C/C++ perspective).

 It is also tested on linux terminal.